temp967/test/README.md

 You do not need a fully productionised pipeline with every bell and whistle.
 You do need one that demonstrates the principle: every change goes through automation, and the automation enforces the rules humans forget.

 ---

-## Requirements

-### 1. Infrastructure as Code

-Provision all AWS resources using IaC (Terraform preferred).
-No manual console steps.
-The full environment must be reproducible from a single `terraform apply`.

-### 2. Self-managed Kubernetes

-Deploy a Kubernetes cluster on EC2 **without using EKS or any other managed Kubernetes service**.
-You choose the bootstrapping tool (kubeadm, k3s, RKE2, or similar) and justify the choice.

-### 3. Application Deployment

-Deploy all four application components and RabbitMQ into the cluster.
-Use Kubernetes-native manifests, Helm charts, or Kustomize — your choice.
-The API must be reachable from outside the cluster.

-### 4. CI/CD Pipeline with Self-hosted Runner

-Implement an automated pipeline that covers the full delivery lifecycle.
-The following behaviours are required:

-**On every commit to any branch:**
-- Build all three container images (`api`, `scanner`, `results-processor`).
-- Scan each image for vulnerabilities using a tool of your choice (e.g. Trivy).
-The pipeline must fail if a HIGH or CRITICAL CVE is found.
-- Run `terraform validate` and `terraform fmt -check` to catch syntax errors early.

-**On every pull request / merge request targeting `main`:**
-- Run `terraform plan` and surface the output as a comment or artifact so reviewers can see what infrastructure will change before approving.

-**On merge to `main`:**
-- Push the built and scanned images to a container registry.
-- Run `terraform apply` to converge infrastructure state.
-- Deploy the new images to the Kubernetes cluster without manual `kubectl` commands.
-The pipeline must wait for the rollout to complete and fail if any deployment does not reach a healthy state.

-**Runner requirements:**
-- The runner must be provisioned as part of your Terraform code and run on a dedicated EC2 instance inside your infrastructure — not on a cloud-hosted runner (e.g. GitHub-hosted, GitLab SaaS runners).
-- The runner must authenticate to AWS using its IAM instance role — no access keys stored in the pipeline.
-- Document how to register the runner and rotate its registration token.

-**Pipeline as a security control:**
-- No image may be pushed to the registry outside of the pipeline.
-- No `terraform apply` or `kubectl` command may target the cluster outside of the pipeline.
-- Document how you would enforce this (e.g. IAM policy, branch protection, registry push restrictions).

 ### 5. Event-driven Scaling